Moving On to Post Primary School:

 A Transition Programme for 6th Class Pupils

-This is the last term in Mary, Mother of Hope Senior National School for the children in 6th class.
+This is your child’s last term in Mary, Mother of Hope Senior National School.
 Their transfer to post-primary marks a new and exciting phase in their young lives.
 In preparation for their transfer to post-primary, we have devised a Transition Programme for our 6th class pupils.
 There are many strands to this programme, which has been developed over the years.
 In the following sections I have set out a summary of the main elements of the programme.

 Since they started primary school, our children have received a broad range of supports under the umbrella of Social Personal and Health Education (SPHE).
 As part of this, the 6th class teachers and our SEN team have devised a comprehensive Transition Programme for 6th class pupils.
 This explores with the pupils their hopes, fears and expectations as well as the challenges involved in moving from primary to post-primary school.
 The children will complete this programme as we progress through the final term.

-In addition to our transition programme, our Senior Management Team has worked with the 6th class teachers in the development of a series of workshops to help 6th class pupils explore the complexity of the social world into which they are growing.
+As part of this transition programme, our Senior Management Team work with the 6th class teachers in the development of a workshop to help 6th class pupils explore the complexity of the social world into which they are growing.
 In this process we will be exploring issues such as: